 His stories of the hard work and dedication that brought him musical success give us a snapshot of the heady days of the folk scene in Ireland in the 1970s and the 1980s, when the country seemed to be full of folk and ballad groups vying for a slice of the action.
 If ever the old adage of achieving overnight success after thirty years of hard graft applied to anybody, it surely applies to Charlie.

 Delivery within 10 days

 Charlie has always been the real deal.
 There’s laughter and sadness here.

-Set in the rugged Scottish Highlands in 1740, thirteen year-old Sarah and her brother Ian Og set out from their Glen Rowan home on what should be a special trip to town.
-While their uncle Angus goes about his business selling whisky, the MacDonell children go off to explore Maryburgh.
-When the pair witness two soldiers from Fort William thrashing a boy not much older than themselves, they rush to his aid.
+Set in the rugged Scottish Highlands in 1740, Sarah and her brother Ian Og set out from their Glen Rowan home on what should be a special trip to town.
+While their uncle Angus goes about his business selling whisky, the MacDonell siblings go off to explore Maryburgh.
+When the pair witness two soldiers from Fort William thrashing a boy, they rush to his aid.
 Alistair Glic, a fisherman, helps them escape but he is more than he appears at first.
 He is, in fact, in the service of Bonnie Prince Charlie and the Jacobite army.
 Before long, they find themselves entangled in the events that shaped Scotland’s history.

 Inspired by family stories passed down through the generation, author Anne L. MacDonell weaves an unforgettable tale of drama and intrigue, battles and betrayal.

 Delivery within 10 days

 My heroes in this book were young siblings, Sarah and Ian Og.
 They were very brave against the harsh times they lived in.
 During their adventures they encountered all sorts of characters, some quite unsavoury.
 The author is a wonderful storyteller and kept me gripped the whole way through.
 I can’t wait for more.Dylan Connors